pyrocms/pyrocms-docs/content/developers/index.md

 PyroCMS...

-* is built on CodeIgniter
+* is built on CodeIgniter and uses Laravel packages
 * is built with logically structured, clean code
 * provides structures for your add-ons (modules, widgets, and plugins)
 * provides tools to speed up development (PyroCache, Events, Permissions)